Sapphire-One/SimpleUpload/README.md

 # Purpose

-I got tired of adding the "img(imgurl)" to every upload to imgur for anilist so I decided to write some HTML and PHP to uploasd to my website and give back a usable embed url for my public activity
+### I got tired of adding the "img(imgurl)" to every upload to imgur for anilist so I decided to write some HTML and PHP to upload to my website and give back a usable embed url for my public activity

 # Screenshots
 ## Before upload